Hello and welcome to my review of the Salomon Alibi snowboard bindings.

 They have quite a firm wrap around the boot – so you should feel nice and locked-in to these bindings.
 This is great for anyone with ankles that need more support and typically this is the feel that I like for more aggressive riding, bombing fast etc.

 I don’t include price in the rating system for all-mountain-freeride bindings.
 But I thought it deserves a mention.
-These bindings have a recommended price of just $219, which is a good $64 less than the average price for the 13 all-mountain-freeride bindings I rated – and with a score just under the average score that makes these really great value-for-money.
+These bindings have a recommended price of just $229, which is a good $92 less than the average price for the 13 all-mountain-freeride bindings I rated.

 Score Breakdown and Final Verdict